KnutOlaD/clusterflux/README.md

 	closeness_param = 'distance' the threshold is the distance between ' the flares number of flare footprint radii.
 method: The chosen method for calculating the flowrate for the cluster.
 Can
-	be either 'vanilla' or 'gridded_average'.
-The vanilla method is described in Veloso et al., 2015 and gridded_average in the theory document in this repository.
+	be either 'legacy' or 'gridded_average'.
+The legacy method is described in Veloso et al., 2015 and gridded_average in the theory document in this repository.